 This article offered by MiniTool Software Limited mainly compares two main video frame rates in the video recording process, 30 FPS and 60 FPS.
 After reading the below content, you can make your choice for which frame rate to select for a specific recording.

-We won’t be surprised by the 60 FPS videos since we have seen them in our daily life everywhere.
+We won’t be surprised by the 60 FPS videos since we have seen them in our daily lives everywhere.
 We even won’t give our praise to 120fps videos for they are also not a new technology.
 Since we have already gotten used to the high frame rate videos, how do the low frame rate 30FPS videos persist?
 Well, there are some reasons.

 What Is FPS in Video Recording?

 FPS (frame per second) is the unit of frame rate, which is the frequency at which consecutive images are recorded or played.
-Thus, FPS in video recording refers to the number of consequent pictures that are recorded every second while recording a video.
+Thus, FPS in video recording refers to the number of consequent pictures recorded every second while recording a video.

 FPS in video recording reflects the quality of the recorded video since a lower frame rate results in a comparatively blurry visual effect while a higher frame rate gives you a smoother video.
 So, the FPS in video recording is an important parameter to generate a good video.